SirWolfi/magical_tweaks_mc/README.md

 ***IMPORTANT: THE WIKI IS NOT DONE YET.
 BUT THERE ARE SOME IMPORTANT INFOS YOU CAN/SHOULD READ!***
 # About
-Magical Twerks Mc is a datapack for everyone who loves magic and classes and for those who got bored of vanilla minecraft.
+Magical Tweaks Mc is a datapack for everyone who loves magic and classes and for those who got bored of vanilla minecraft.

 It adds about 60 new items with own textures.
 And that *only* with commands!